timtadh/passmash/README.md

 ### Setting up the Key File

-We recomend the keyfile be random data. eg.
+We recomend the keyfile be random data.
+The following command generates 512 bytes of data from the unlimited random byte generator.

     $ head -c 512 /dev/urandom > ~/.ssh/passmash.key

+This command does the same thing but from the slightly more secure limited random byte generator.
+May be slow.

+    $ head -c 512 /dev/random > ~/.ssh/passmash.key

+Finally, you can use any key length (I recommend 512 bytes as the minimum).
+This command generates 16384 bytes (16 KB) of data from the unlimited generator.

+    $ head -c 16384 /dev/urandom > ~/.ssh/passmash.key

 Syntax